-Sensitivity analysis for price risk
+Sensitivity analysis for price risk.

 The company's equity investments are listed on the Australian Securities Exchange.
-For equity investments classified as fair value through profit or loss, a 10% change in the bid price at reporting date would have resulted in an increase or decrease to the company's profit or loss of \$1,080,991 (2015: \$635,706).
+For equity investments classified as fair value through surplus or deficit, a 10% change in the bid price at reporting date would have resulted in an increase or decrease to the company's surplus or deficit of \$1,155,081 (2016: \$1,080,991).
 Equity would increase or decrease by the same amount.

 The company's bonds are listed on the secondary market.
-For bonds classified as fair value through profit or loss, a 10% change in the bid price at reporting date would have resulted in an increase or decrease to the company's profit or loss of \$2,239,693 (2015: nil).
+For bonds classified as fair value through surplus or deficit, a 10% change in the bid price at reporting date would have resulted in an increase or decrease to the company's surplus or deficit of \$2,112,331 (2016: \$2,239,693).
 Equity would increase or decrease by the same amount.